-Is 2019 the year your child finally gets organized for school?
+Is this the year your child finally gets organized for school?

 Organization is a learned skill that befuddles many children.
 Splitting the challenge into different categories is a great way to begin: locker, backpack, planner, and study skills.